bitvora/aegis/README.md

-# Simple With Whitelisting (sw2)
+# Aegis Relay

-Simple With Whitelisting (sw2) is a nostr relay that only accepts notes from whitelisted pubkeys.
+Aegis Relay is a premium relay and blossom service that allows relay operators to earn income by providing relay services to the network.

 It's built on the [Khatru](https://khatru.nostr.technology) framework.